-- the school's responsibility to safeguard and promote the welfare of children is of paramount importance - safer children make more successful learners - this policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review - At Barndale House School we are committed to providing a high quality education in a safe, welcoming and supportive environment where different abilities and individuality are accepted, respected and celebrated.
-We believe that every child and young person has something special to offer the world and that our school is a place where this can be nurtured and realised.

-'Every day is an opportunity to shine'
+- the school's responsibility to safeguard and promote the welfare of children is of paramount importance - to maintain an attitude of "it could happen here" - safer children make more successful learners - this policy will be reviewed at least annually unless an incident or new legislation or guidance suggests the need for an interim review - At Barndale House School we are committed to providing a high quality education in a safe, welcoming and supportive environment where different abilities and individuality are accepted, respected and celebrated.
+We believe that every child and young person has something special to offer the world and that our school is a place where this can be nurtured and realised. - 'Every day is an opportunity to shine'